coralscreates/IJC437-Project-Page/README.md

 ## How To Run The Code
 There are two options to run the code
-### Option 1: Using The Pre-Merged And Cleaned Dataset
+### Option 1: Using The Fully Merged And Cleaned Dataset
 1. Open the **Cleaned CSV Files** folder in the repository
 2. Select and download the **"dataset_songs.csv"** file onto your laptop.
 3. Open the **IJC437 R codes** folder in the repository